Dani3lSun/apex-plugin-spotlight/README.md

   - **Column 3:** - Link / URL
   - **Column 4:** - Icon
 - **Page Items to Submit** - Enter page or application items to be set into session state when the SQL query is executed via an AJAX request
+- **Enable Local Data Cache** - Enable data cache to save the complete server response (from Data Source AJAX call) in session storage of browser.
+This helps to reduce calls from browser to server side
 - **Enable In-Page Search** - Enable in-page search to highlight found results on the current page depending on the search keyword
 - **Max.
 Search Display Results** - The maximum allowed search results displayed at once
 - **Width** - Width of the Spotlight search dialog.
 Enter either numbers for pixel values or percentage values